 In August 2018 I led a group of around 20 people to La Rochelle in Zimbabwe’s pristine Eastern Highlands.
 During the three day break we spent most of our time sitting in well-established botanical gardens among the most uniquely beautiful in the world; learning something about meditation and Buddhism; being led through some gentle yoga stretches and, most of all, enjoying each other’s company.
-It was such a wonderful experience that some of us are keen to do it all over again in 2019!
+It was such a wonderful experience that some of us are keen to do it all over again!

 A Personal Journey